 AMC consists of representatives from the technical leadership of the air transport avionics maintenance community.
 The voting membership of AMC consists of the representatives of commercial air transport operators.

-AMC accomplishes its objectives through a number of activities including the annual Avionics Maintenance Conference, known worldwide as the AMC; Steering Group meetings, Plane Talk®, a quarterly newsletter; Working Group activities; and liaison with the AEEC and with other aviation or electronic industry activities.
+AMC accomplishes its objectives through a number of activities including the annual Avionics Maintenance Conference, known worldwide as the AMC; Steering Committee meetings, Plane Talk®, a quarterly newsletter; Working Group activities; and liaison with the AEEC and with other aviation or electronic industry activities.

 AMC promotes improved avionics reliability and performance at lower life-cycle cost through the coordination of common technical problems in the airlines.
 AMC saves the industry significant money each year through participation in the annual Avionics Maintenance Committee Conference.
 AMC also tracks developing maintenance issues and new products and makes inputs to or develops guidance to maintain safe aircraft with lower life-cycle costs.

 The annual AMC Conference, held every Spring, provides airlines and suppliers an opportunity to openly and collectively discuss chronic avionics maintenance questions.
 Before the meeting, airlines and suppliers are invited to submit discussion items using the following categories: